argoproj-labs/argocd-operator/docs/usage/dex.md

             - name: dummy-org
 ```

-## Disable DEX
+## Uninstalling Dex

-Dex is installed by default for all the Argo CD instances created by the operator.
-You can disable this behavior using the environmental variable `DISABLE_DEX` on the operator.
+#### Using `.spec.sso`

+Dex can be uninstalled either by removing `.spec.sso` from the Argo CD CR, or switching to a different SSO provider

+!!! note
+    Dex cannot be uninstalled if it is configured either with OpenShift configuration through `.spec.sso.dex.openShiftOAuth: true` or valid custom configuration supplied through `.spec.sso.dex.config`.
+Please remove any specified configuration to allow Dex to be uninstalled and its resources to be deleted from the cluster.

+#### Using the DISABLE_DEX environment variable

-Set the `DISABLE_DEX` to `true` in the Subscription resource of the operator.
+Dex can be uninstalled by setting `DISABLE_DEX` to `true` in the Subscription resource of the operator.

 ```yaml
 spec: